 Why is BIM important?

-BIM is important for professionals in construction as it enables smoother workflows, smarter design decisions and better buildings.
+BIM is important for professionals in construction as it enables smoother workflows, smarter design decisions, and better buildings.
 However, the benefits of BIM go far beyond the direct stakeholders.

 See, the digital transformation of the building industry is important for the wellbeing of our planet and the people who inhabit it.
 So much so that the world leaders at COP26 dedicated a full day to discuss the built environment.
 But why's that?
-Because we can't handle the emerging uptick in building stock and the climate-eroding analogue buildings methods of today.
+Because we can't handle the emerging uptick in building stock and the climate-eroding analog buildings methods of today.
 BIM, on the other hand, offers data-driven predictability that enables us to build better buildings with fewer resources.